Skip to content

 The key rules

-• 2 metres maximum — fences, walls and gates not adjacent to a highway
+• 2 metres maximum — fences, walls and gates not adjacent to a vehicular highway (this includes boundaries alongside a pedestrian-only footpath)

-• 1 metre maximum — fences, walls and gates adjacent to a highway used by vehicular traffic or a public footpath
+• 1 metre maximum — fences, walls and gates adjacent to a highway used by vehicular traffic (including a pavement or verge that runs alongside such a road)

 • Height is measured from natural ground level on the highest side